Eco-friendly parking permits

 Eco-friendly parking permit charge

-The permit itself is issued free of charge after filling out an application form from the Parking Control Office at Sand Street.
+The permit is issued free of charge, after filling out the application form, from the Parking Control Office at Sand Street.

 How to use your eco-friendly parking permit